Portugal Golden Visa

 1. Visa-Free Travel

-The Portugal Golden Passport permits you to enter the Schengen Area central system.
+The Portugal Golden Visa permits you to enter the Schengen Area central system.
 So, you can freely travel within Europe without an additional visa.

 2. Living, Working, and Studying in Portugal